txt/ase23/docs/intro.md

 <img align=center src="/docs/img/nn.png" width=800>

+## Answer1: Who Cares?
+This is not my problem

-Answer1: exploring questions like "what leads to false alarms for women" is not a question for technologisits.
+Exploring questions like "what leads to false alarms for women" is not a question for engineers.
 That is someone else's problem.

+- Maybe not.
+[Nobel'77](

+## Answer2: Time to act!
+The house is on fire!

-Answer2: This is absolutely our problem.
-Our house is on fire and we need do something about it
+This is absolutely everybody's  problem.
+All hands on deck.
+There is some bad sh*t going doing.

-- Automatoc Recidivism models are more likely to [falsely label black defendants as future criminals](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) at twice the rate as white defen- dants.
+- Automatic Recidivism models are more likely to [falsely label black defendants as future criminals](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) at twice the rate as white defendants.
-- Widely-used facial recognition software that predicts char- acteristics, such as gender and age, has a
-[much higher error rate for dark-skinned women compared to light-skinned men](https://news.mit.edu/2018/study-finds-gender-skin-type-bias-artificial-intelligence-systems-0212)
+- Widely-used facial recognition software that predicts characteristics, such as gender and age, has a [much higher error rate for dark-skinned women compared to light-skinned men](https://news.mit.edu/2018/study-finds-gender-skin-type-bias-artificial-intelligence-systems-0212)
 - Amazon’s ML software to offer same-day delivery to prime